 The Psychology of Unbelief: Does atheism threaten morality?

 These issues have special resonance in the United States.
-A new survey by the Pew Forum on Religion & Public Life reveals that 92% of Americans believe in some kind of god.
+A new survey by the Pew Forum on Religion & Public Life reveals that 92 percent of Americans believe in some kind of god.
 Other research suggests that atheists are among the least trusted minority groups.
 Consider a recent paper in the American Sociological Review by Minnesota researchers Penny Edgell, Joseph Gerteis, and Douglas Hartmann.
-They report that 39.6% of people polled say that atheist do "not at all agree with my vision of American Society."
+They report that 39.6 percent of people polled say that atheist do "not at all agree with my vision of American Society."
 This score is higher than any other group by a considerable margin.
-A 2007 Gallup poll shows that 53% of Americans would not vote for an atheist president, and another Gallup poll suggests that 84% of Americans think the nation is not ready for an atheist in the White House.
-The major source of concern inmorality.
+A 2007 Gallup poll shows that 53 percent of Americans would not vote for an atheist president, and another Gallup poll suggests that 84 percent of Americans think the nation is not ready for an atheist in the White House.
+The major source of concern is immorality.
 Many people worry that the faithless lack a moral rudder.
 Without God, morality loses its foundation.

 Is this concern really justified?
 Many philosophers will say it is not.

 It has been a common philosophical refrain since Plato wrote his dialogue the Euthyphro, which takes up the topic of piety, that morality cannot depend on divine decree.